Heading To Avignon

 Seeking Chocolate in Wine Country

 David had been drooling over the brochure for the chocolate factory outside of Chateauneuf du Pape, so off we headed in that direction.
 It was easy to see we were headed into wine country.
 It was approaching harvest season and many of the fields had vines hung heavy with grapes.
-We could see the large conveyor belt that would take the grapes from the field.
+We saw the large conveyor belt that took the grapes from the field.
 Wine making in this region was a serious business.

-The new map we had picked up had lots of detail, so David’s navigation was precise.
+The new map we picked up had lots of detail, so David’s navigation was precise.
 A quick ride thru town revealed a ton of wine tasting cellars that didn’t draw us in.

-After one wrong turn we finally found the shop and got there just before closing – begging to be allowed our shopping spree.
+After one wrong turn we finally found the shop and got there just before closing.
+We begged to be allowed our shopping spree.
 David was indeed a kid in a candy store.
 We left the town famous for its wine, having sampled and shopped only for chocolate!

 Sunset At Gordes

-There was one more “site” on my list for this day of exploring around Avignon, so we checked the map and decided we could fit one more stop in.
+There was one more “site” on my list for this day of exploring around Avignon.
+So we checked the map and decided we could fit one more stop in.
 We headed for higher ground.

-We were both growling as we searched at 8:30pm for a spot for dinner in a place that was not full.
-We found a near empty place with lots of character – although its emptiness caused us to wonder why.
-We ended up with the full attention of the owner, serenaded by the Brazilian band, with the staff dancing on the patio trying to draw in more diners.
+Our stomachs growled as we searched at 8:30pm for a spot for dinner in a place that was not full.
+We found a near empty place with lots of character.
+Although it’s emptiness caused us to wonder why.
+We ended up with the full attention of the owner, serenaded by the Brazilian band.
+Staff danced on the patio and tried to draw in more diners.

-Touring the Mediterranean on the Water
+Touring the Mediterranean At Cassis

-We hopped on the Autoroute until we got close to the shore then wound our way through the steep part of town.
-It was Sunday and there was a bike race along the coast – so parking was a challenge – leaving us to park on the hill (beside yet another cemetery) and walk down to the port.
+We hopped on the Autoroute until we got close to the shore.
+And then we wound our way through the steep part of town.
+It was Sunday and there was a bike race along the coast.
+So parking was a challenge.
+This meant parking on the hill (beside yet another cemetery) before we walked down to the port.

-Back on shore we posed for the obligatory lighthouse pics and David decided he would brave the water for a quick swim to cool down.
-Heading out on the water had provided an interesting perspective on exploring around Avignon.
+Back on shore we posed for the obligatory lighthouse pics.
+David decided he would brave the water for a quick swim to cool down.
+Heading out on the water provided an interesting perspective on exploring around Avignon.